Who To Call When Stuck in Snow? – Does Car Insurance Cover Snow Accidents?

 Who to Call When Stuck in Snow?

 Tow companies are the best options to call when stuck in the snow.
-Driving in snow can be very difficult, even if you have the right tires.
+Driving in snow can be tricky, even with the right tires.
 In the event of an accident when stuck in the snow, you may call emergency services immediately.

 What to Do if You Stuck in Snow?